MauricioSan0809/The-Double-Pendulum-/README.md

 # The-Double-Pendulum-
 Python simulation of a nonlinear double pendulum using a second-order Runge-Kutta (RK2) ODE solver.
-Explores chaotic motion, timestep selection, energy conservation, numerical accuracy, and animated visualization of the coupled pendulum system.
+Explores chaotic motion, timestep selection, energy conservation, numerical accuracy, and an interactive Pygame visualization of the coupled pendulum system.
 ## Objectives
 - Model a nonlinear double pendulum
 - Solve the equations of motion numerically